rackerlabs/docs-developer-blog/_posts/2018-05-31-intro-to-agent-gold.markdown

 In addition to improving functionality, Agent Gold is also much more convenient.
-With Agent Gold, you no longer need to upgrade management agents using the Agent Upgrade Console, apply patches with patch plans, or manage plug-ins with the plug-in lifecycle application, saving you time and money.
+With Agent Gold, you no longer need to upgrade management agents using the Agent Upgrade Console, apply patches with patch plans, or manage plug-ins with the plug-in life cycle application, saving you time and money.

 Reference:
 https://docs.oracle.com/cd/E63000_01/EMADV/agent_gold_image.htm#EMADV14552